The Pasadena Public Health Department (PPHD) TB program will conduct Tuberculosis (TB) screening by appointment only.

 Updated TB Screening Requirements for the School-aged Population

-In congruence with the most current public health and medical guidelines, and the Los Angeles County Department of Public Health, the tuberculosis (TB) testing policy for school-aged students has been revised.
+In congruence with the most current public health and medical guidelines, and the Los Angeles County Department of Public Health, the TB testing policy for school-aged students has been revised.
 Effective June 9, 2014, the current universal testing policy will expand the universal screening population to students entering pre-kindergarten through 12th grade to be tested if they are at elevated risk for TB.
 See below for the policy addendum.

 This updated policy will avoid potential false positive results, lower the childhood exposure to unnecessary chest x-rays, and prevent treatment regimens that may have harmful side effects.
 As a Pasadena Provider, you will assess children for risk of TB exposure during annual physical examinations, as outlined in the Sample Pediatric TB Risk Assessment Questionnaire, below.